Too Allergic

 It’s as simple as that.

 Rust is an iron oxide, is also corrosion, like the patina that covers silver metals, coppers, or brass.
-Still, unlike patinas, rust DOES NOT offer any form of protection the metal which is underneath.
+Still, unlike patinas, rust DOES NOT offer any form of protection against the metal which is underneath.
 Rust will eventually disintegrate any metal that it covers, but our beloved silvers stay the same once you clean off the patina.
 So can sterling silver rust?
 The answer is a definite NO.

 Is sterling silver hypoallergenic?
 Is sterling silver nickel-free?